Spring Loaded Valve

 Solenoid Valve

-solenoid valve is an electromechanical device that controls the flow of fluids or gases using an electric current.
-It is commonly used in many applications where automatic or remote control of fluid flow is required.
+A solenoid valve is an electromechanical device that controls the flow of fluids or gases using an electric current.
+It is commonly used in a wide range of applications where automatic or remote control of fluid flow is required.

 The basic construction of a solenoid valve consists of a solenoid coil, a valve body, and a movable plunger or valve disc.
 When an electric current is applied to the solenoid coil, it creates a magnetic field that attracts the plunger or disc, causing it to move and open or close the valve.